trevorwslee/MicroPython-DumbDisplay/README.md

 Although the porting is not complete, nevertheless, a large portion of DumbDisplay functionalities have been ported.
 Hopefully, this should already be helpful for friends that develop programs for micro-controller boards in Micro-Python.

-Note that even though it is targeted for MicroPython, it is still usable with regular Python 3, like in Raspberry Pi environment, or even with desktop / laptop.
+Note that even it is targeted for MicroPython, it is still usable with regular Python 3, like in Raspberry Pi environment, or even with desktop / laptop.